barryclark/jekyll-now/_posts/2022-03-17-proxy-madness.md

 <img src="/images/slowloris.png">
 </p>

-Therefore we can enhance either the `nginx.conf` or enhance the `nginx annotation` for the Ingress object by setting a more suiteable value to close slow connections:
+Therefore we can enhance either the `nginx.conf` or enhance the `nginx annotation` for the Ingress object by setting a more suitable value to close slow connections:

 ```bash
 server {